alsalafiyyah/alsalafiyyah.github.io/_posts/rulership/2020-07-21-ruling-on-rebel.md

 [^2]: Muslim, Sahih, Book on rulership, no. 1848; Al-Nasa'i, Sunan, Book on sanctity of blood, no. 4114; Ibn Majah, Sunan, Book on trials, no. 3948; and Ahmad ibn Hanbal, Musnad, vol. 2, p.
 296.
 [^3]: Al-Bukhari, Sahih, Book on judgments, no. 7144; Muslim, Sahih, Book on rulership, no. 1839; Al-Tirmidhy, Sunan, Book no Jihad, no. 1707; Abu Dawud, Sunan, Book on Jihad, no. 2626; Ibn Majah, Sunan, Book on Jihad, no. 2864; and Ahmad ibn Hanbal, Musnad, vol. 2, p.
 142.
 [^4]: Al-Bukhari, Sahih, Book on trials, no. 7052; Muslim, Sahih, Book on rulership, no. 1843; Al-Tirmidhy, Sunan, Book on trials, no. 2190; and Ahmad ibn Hanbal, Musnad, vol. 1, p.
 387.
-[^5]: Al-Bukhari, Sahih, Book on trials, no. 7056; Muslim, Sahih, Book on ordained punishments, no. 1709; Al-Nasa*y, Sunan, Book on Al-Bay'ah, no. 4162; Ibn Majah, Sunan, Book on Jihad, no. 2866; Ahmad ibn Hanbal, Musnad, vol. 5, p.
+[^5]: Al-Bukhari, Sahih, Book on trials, no. 7056; Muslim, Sahih, Book on ordained punishments, no. 1709; Al-Nasa'i, Sunan, Book on Al-Bay'ah, no. 4162; Ibn Majah, Sunan, Book on Jihad, no. 2866; Ahmad ibn Hanbal, Musnad, vol. 5, p.
 325; Malik, Al-Muwatta*, Book on Jihad, no. 977; and Al-Darimy, Sunan, Book on military expeditions, no. 2453.